Vyral/sean-zanganeh-blog/_drafts/do-you-really-know-who-owns-the-property.md

 {% include youtube.html %}

-The issue of ownership is very important when it comes time to list a home.
-Today we will discuss a few key scenarios about listing after ownership-related complications arise.
+<center>The issue of ownership is very important when it comes time to list a home.
+Today we will discuss a few key scenarios about listing after ownership-related complications arise.</center>

 Are you considering selling your home but don’t really know who owns the house?
 Well today I am joined by Shawn and Alix from Fidelity to discuss this important real estate quandary.